The Japanese have been dealing with used tea leaves for so long that they even have a name: chagara (茶殻).

 Drying with sunlight

-steeped tea leaves on paper towel place the leaves on a flat surface, preferably with a paper towel/cloth under them.
-It’s easy but it could take a lot of time depending on the temperature and weather.
+steeped tea leaves on a paper towel, place the leaves on a flat surface, preferably with a paper towel/cloth under them.
+It’s easy, but it could take a lot of time depending on the temperature and weather.

 Drying in an oven

 Place the tea leaves on a cookie sheet and use the lowest temperature possible.
 Keep checking to make sure that you don’t accidentally burn the leaves.